FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/securing-game-account.md

 In modern gaming platforms, gamers can access and play games using different endpoint devices, which makes it practically impossible to manage your network securely using network monitoring alone.
 To improve your network security, you can use [event logs](https://www.techopedia.com/definition/25410/event-log-networking), or files that contain critical information about operating system, application, or device usage.

-Event logs monitor suspicious account activity, such as a login from a new device, multiple login attempts, a password reset request, or a multifactor update.
+Event logs monitor suspicious account activity, such as a login from a new device, multiple login attempts, a password reset request, or a multi-factor update.
 Users are notified of suspicious activity and asked to confirm that they performed the actions.

 ### Automatic Logout